+(1)--It-is-held-er-ewing-by-a-business-association-organized-under the-laws-ef-er-ereated-in-this State;-er

-- (1)--It-is-held-er-ewing-by-a-business-asseciation-organized-under the-laws-ef-or-created-in-this State; -er - (2)--It-is-held er-ewing-by-a-business association-doing-business in-this-State, including-a-national-banking-association, but-not erganized-under-the-laws-ef-er-ereated-in-this-State, and-the-records of-the-business-association-indicate-that-the-last-known-address-of the person-entitled-thereto-is-in-this-State, - (b) Any Subject to Section 1510, any intangible interest in a business association, as evidenced by the stock records or membership records of the association, owned by a person who has not claimed a dividend or other sum esheated presumed-abandened under subdivision paragraph (c) ef this-section, and who has not corresponded in writing with the business association concerning such interest for 15 years following the time such dividend or other sum escheated, escheats to this state. was presumed-abandened-if: - (1)--The business-association-was-organised-under-the-laws-of-or ereated-in-this-State;-or
+(2)--It-is-held or-owing-by-a-business association-doing-business in-this-State,-including-a-national-banking-association,-but-not organized-under-the-laws-of-or-created-in-this-State,-and-the-records of-the-business-association-indicate-that-the-last-known-address-of the person-entitled-thereto-is-in-this-State,

+(b) Any Subject to Section 1510, any intangible interest in a business association, as evidenced by the stock records or membership records of the association, owned by a person who has not claimed a dividend or other sum esheated presumed-abandened under subdivision paragraph (c.) ef this-section, and who has not corresponded in writing with the business association concerning such interest for 15 years following the time such dividend or other sum escheated, escheats to this state. was presumed-abandened, is-presumed-abandened-if:

-(2)--The-business-association-is-doing-business-in-this-State, including-a-national-banking-association, but-was-not-organised under-the-laws-of-or-created-in-this-State, and-the-records-of-the business-association-indicate-that-the-last-known-address-of-the person-entitled-to-such-interest-is-in-this-State,
+(1)--The business-association-was-organized-under-the-laws-of-or ereated-in-this-State;-or 32(2)--The-business-association-is-doing-business-in-this-State, including-a-national-banking-association, but-was-not-organized under-the-laws-of-or-created-in-this-State, and-the-records-of-the business-association-indicate-that-the-last-known-address-of-the person-entitled-to-such-interest-is-in-this-State.